hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

 }
 ```

-### Stacking Profiles
+### Stacking profiles

-An interesting feature of Redfish Interoperability Profiles is that you can extend at will existing Profiles with your own definitions; to create a Profile that extends the <a href="https://github.com/openstack/ironic/tree/master/redfish-interop-profiles" target="_blank">Ironic Profile</a>, just use the `RequiredProfile{}` object as shown in the next example.
+An interesting feature of Redfish interoperability profiles is that you can extend existing profiles with your own definitions at will.
+To create a profile that extends the <a href="https://github.com/openstack/ironic/tree/master/redfish-interop-profiles" target="_blank">Ironic profile</a>, just use the `RequiredProfile{}` object as shown in the next example.

-This example specifies the URL and minimum version of the Ironic Profile and yours.
+This example specifies the URL and minimum version of the Ironic profile and yours.

 ```json
     "RequiredProfiles": {